 The Student Art Association sponsors an annual exhibition of the work of Youngstown State University students.
 The work is displayed at the McDonough Museum of Art during the month of April, with awards given from various donors.
 Other area venues also exhibit student work, such as The Oakland Center for the Arts, Trumbull Art Gallery, and the Art Outreach Gallery at the Eastwood Mall.

 For more information visit the Department of Art.

 Intercollegiate athletics are conducted at Youngstown State University to meet the needs and interests of the entire student body as spectators or participants in healthful amateur sports.
 Tryouts are open to any student who qualifies under the Youngstown State University, NCAA, and conference eligibility regulations.
 Men's teams compete in intercollegiate baseball, basketball, cross country, football, golf, tennis and track and field.
-Women's intercollegiate teams compete in basketball, cross country, golf, soccer, softball, swimming and diving, tennis, track and field and volleyball.
+Women's intercollegiate teams compete in basketball, bowling, cross country, golf, soccer, softball, swimming and diving, tennis, track and field and volleyball.

 The University's intercollegiate athletic programs are governed by the National Collegiate Athletic Association (NCAA).

 Students are encouraged to participate as athletes, cheerleaders, trainers, managers or scorekeepers in any of the varsity sports.
 Students who want to try out should contact the head coach of the sport of interest in either Beeghly Center or Stambaugh Stadium.